-Research studies suggest that unlike women who are born with a fixed number of eggs (oocytes), men continue to produce sperms throughout life, which means that they can potentially reproduce well into old age.
+Research studies suggest that, unlike women who are born with a fixed number of eggs (oocytes), men continue to produce sperms throughout life, which means that they can potentially reproduce well into old age.
 But the quality of the sperm, men produce seems to decline as they get older.

 Why Is Sperm Health Important?

 There is plenty of good information about how women can improve their chances of having a perfect pregnancy and a healthy baby.
 But what about fathers to be?
 Well, research now shows that the father’s age and his sperm health at the time of conception also affect the chance of his partner getting pregnant and the future health of their baby.
-Most men do not give much importance to the quality of their sperm, until it is time to start a family.
+Most men do not give much importance to the quality of their sperm until it is time to start a family.

 But there is a lot you can do before that, to increase the chance of having a healthy pregnancy and a healthy baby.
-Men need large numbers of good quality sperms that move well, to fertilise the woman’s egg.
+Men need large numbers of good quality sperms that move well, to fertilize the woman’s egg.

 For about a third of all couples having trouble getting pregnant naturally, the problem is with the man’s sperm, his erections, or with the tubes the sperm move through.

 Semen is an organic fluid synthesized predominantly in testis and produced during sexual contact.
 8-10 ml of Semen contains about 4.5 – 5.5 million of sperm cells among which one single, healthy, and strongest sperm enters into the egg (oocyte).
 The term ‘Healthy Sperm’ refers to all aspects of sperm quality ie proper morphology, motility, and quantity of sperm cells that are produced.